geoffwatts/cbus2zigbee/README.md

 This project provides integration between Clipsal C-Bus automation controllers and Zigbee2MQTT.

 The integration consists of a single resident script, which listens for both C-Bus level changes and Mosquitto broker messages, sending messages bidirectionally.
 Changes to C-Bus will set the Zigbee devices, and Zigbee status changes will set C-Bus objects.
-Lighting group and user parameters are implemented.
+Lighting group, measurement app and user parameters are implemented.

 ## Setup